seatgeek/amqp-dispatcher/README.rst

 attempt to connect to the defined data source name.
 Hosts are separated via commas, and they are connected to in random order.

+Note that you can specify a heartbeat via the ``heartbeat`` querystring value on the ``RABBITMQ_URL``.
+By default, it is set to ``None``, which ensures that the client respects the broker specified heartbeat settings.
+You may wish to override this for a particular environment.

 To see an example run:

 .. code:: bash